Publications

 Circularly polarized light can be obtained by using either polarization conversion or structural chirality.
 Here we reveal a fundamentally unrelated mechanism of generating circularly polarized light using coupled nonequilibrium sources.
 We show that thermal emission from a compact dimer of subwavelength, anisotropic antennas can be highly circularly polarized when the antennas are at unequal temperatures.
 Furthermore, the handedness of emitted light is flipped upon interchanging the temperatures of the antennas, thereby enabling reconfigurability of the polarization state lacked by most circularly polarized light sources.
 We describe the fundamental origin of this mechanism using rigorous fluctuational electrodynamic analysis and further provide practical examples for its experimental implementation.
 Apart from the technology applications in reconfigurable devices, communication, and sensing, this work motivates new inquiries of angular-momentum-related thermal-radiation phenomena using thermal nonequilibrium, without applying magnetic field.

 Jacob, Zubin, and Todd Van Mechelen.
 2019.
-“Unidirectional Maxwellian spin waves”.
+“Unidirectional Maxwellian Spin Waves”.
 Nanophotonics 8 (8).

 In this article, we develop a unified perspective of unidirectional topological edge waves in nonreciprocal media.
 We focus on the inherent role of photonic spin in nonreciprocal gyroelectric media, i.e. magnetized metals or magnetized insulators.
 Due to the large body of contradicting literature, we point out at the outset that these Maxwellian spin waves are fundamentally different from well-known topologically trivial surface plasmon polaritons.
 We first review the concept of a Maxwell Hamiltonian in nonreciprocal media, which immediately reveals that the gyrotropic coefficient behaves as a photon mass in two dimensions.
 Similar to the Dirac mass, this photonic mass opens bandgaps in the energy dispersion of bulk propagating waves.
 Within these bulk photonic bandgaps, three distinct classes of Maxwellian edge waves exist – each arising from subtle differences in boundary conditions.
 On one hand, the edge wave solutions are rigorous photonic analogs of Jackiw-Rebbi electronic edge states.
 On the other hand, for the exact same system, they can be high frequency photonic counterparts of the integer quantum Hall effect, familiar at zero frequency.
 Our Hamiltonian approach also predicts the existence of a third distinct class of Maxwellian edge wave exhibiting topological protection.
 This occurs in an intriguing topological bosonic phase of matter, fundamentally different from any known electronic or photonic medium.
 The Maxwellian edge state in this unique quantum gyroelectric phase of matter necessarily requires a sign change in gyrotropy arising from nonlocality (spatial dispersion).
 In a Drude system, this behavior emerges from a spatially dispersive cyclotron frequency that switches sign with momentum.
 A signature property of these topological electromagnetic edge states is that they are oblivious to the contacting medium, i.e. they occur at the interface of the quantum gyroelectric phase and any medium (even vacuum).
 This is because the edge state satisfies open boundary conditions – all components of the electromagnetic field vanish at the interface.
 Furthermore, the Maxwellian spin waves exhibit photonic spin-1 quantization in exact analogy with their supersymmetric spin-1/2 counterparts.
 The goal of this paper is to discuss these three foundational classes of edge waves in a unified perspective while providing in-depth derivations, taking into account nonlocality and various boundary conditions.
 Our work sheds light on the important role of photonic spin in condensed matter systems, where this definition of spin is also translatable to topological photonic crystals and metamaterials.